BaoMinh-DA/Project-2---Carbon-Emission-Analysis/README.md

 ## VII.
 Which industry groups has demonstrated the most notable decrease in carbon footprints (PCFs) over time?

+### To know which industry group has reduced emissions each year, we must calculate the total emissions of that industry group each year and still operate.

 ```sql
 SELECT INDUSTRY_GROUP,YEAR, SUM(carbon_footprint_pcf) "TOTAL CARBON_FOOTPRINT"